greengreengreen/data_structure_n_algos/next_greater/next_greater.md

 ## Variant5
 >Vanilla form + for all the eligible js of index i, find the largest j such that any element between [i+1, j] is larger than A[i].
 ### Problem statement:
-Given an array A, for each element at index i, among all the eligible indexes j such that A[i] < A[j] and i < j, find the largest j such that any element between [i+1, j] is larger than A[i]
+Given an array A, for each element at index i, among all the eligible indexes j such that A[i] < A[j] and i < j, find the largest j such that any element between [i+1, j] is larger than A[i].
 ### Examples
 Example1:
 ```